-4.5 MASTERS OF MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)
+4.4 MASTERS OF MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)

-The minimum admission requirement for the Masters of Management Sciences (Business Administration) is a Postgraduate Diploma in Management Sciences, specialising in Business Administration, or a cognate NQF 8 qualification, or a B. Tech: Business Administration, or a cognate B. Tech qualification.
+The minimum admission requirement for the Masters of Management Sciences (Business Administration) is a Postgraduate Diploma in Management Sciences, specialising in Business Administration, or a cognate NQF 8 qualification.
 Only applicants with an average score of 60% or higher in the qualifying qualification will be considered for enrolment into the programme.

-Assessment NQF

-Method Level
+Please note that from January 2023 those who have completed a B Tech qualification will NO longer be eligible to be admitted to the MMSc.
+(Business Administration), as a B. Tech qualification is pegged at NQF level 7.

-100% research.
-The final dissertation will be assessed by two external examiners 9
+Assessment Method NQF Level 100% research.
+The final dissertation will be assessed by two external examiners.
+(Total credits: 180).
+9

-4.6 D. PHIL.
+4.5 D. PHIL.
 IN MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)